 Hotel Irus by Stonehill & Taylor

-MKV Design is also intrigued by the wider issues.
+MKV Design is also intrigued by wider issues.
 “Loyalty and love are fundamental to us.
 They influence what we feel about the life we are living and they generate a legacy for the future.
-Yet, we can be profligate with our loyalties, using up finite resources and rejecting commitment in favour of the latest ‘must do-have-hold’,” explains MKV’s Maria Vafiadis.
+Yet, we can be profligate with our loyalties, using up finite resources and rejecting commitment in favor of the latest ‘must do-have-hold’,” explains MKV’s Maria Vafiadis.
 “Our Sleep Set belonged somewhere within this big canvas, inspired by an article about an island which made us think about the future.”

 MKV Design, Photo by Ionnis Andritsopoulos and Beth Crockatt

-Structured as a competition while approached as a collaborative exploration, the Sleep Sets attract developers, hotel operators, architects and designers as well as industry consultants and commentators from across Europe and farther afield.
-The participating companies presented their case before the panel of judges, this year comprising Javier Hortel of Mandarin Oriental Group, Nick de Klerk of Aukett Swanke and Tina Norden of Conran & Partners, in a Sleep Conference session on the second morning.
-The winner of the 2017 Sleep Set competition is Stonehill Taylor.
+Structured as a competition while approached as a collaborative exploration, the Sleep Sets attract developers, hotel operators, architects, and designers as well as industry consultants and commentators from across Europe and farther afield.
+The participating companies presented their case before the panel of judges, this year comprising Javier Hortel of Mandarin Oriental Group, Nick de Klerk of Aukett Swanke, and Tina Norden of Conran & Partners, in a Sleep Conference session on the second morning.
+The winner of the 2017 Sleep Set competition is Stonehill & Taylor.
 This year’s Sleep Set was supported by Kohler.

 Cover Photo: Hotel Irus by Stonehill & Taylor, Photo by Beth Crockatt